 Feet can be injured by regular “wear and tear”, particularly when standing for long periods of time.
 Providing the feet cushioning and movement can help prevent problems.
 Wood, cork, carpeting, and rubber flooring are easier on the feet than bare cement, but they are not always practical.
 Using footwear with an insulated sole, and placing shock-absorbing insoles inside a shoe, can help reduce impact and increase comfort.
 Before a shift begins, you can use simple stretching exercises to prepare the muscles and tendons of your feet for long periods of standing.

 Need more training for all those vulnerable feet and hands and eyes at your place of business?
-Summit can help!
+HSI can help!
 Check out our catalog of courses today.